jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

   }
 ```

-We start the variables that can be calibrated with `None` values.
-For example, `mu_prior_mean` is the mean of the prior distribution for the feature means, which is different for each feature.
-Our class has a function `initialize_variables` which takes in data and then outputs a variables dictionary with the variables initialized (technically we use a `SimpleNamespace` object which is similar to but different from a dictionary).
+Notice that we initialize the variables that can be calibrated with `None` values.
+For instance, `mu_prior_mean` represents the mean of the prior distribution for the feature means, which varies for each feature.
+Our class includes a function `initialize_variables` that takes in data and then outputs a SimpleNamespace object (similar to but distinct from a dictionary) with initialized variables.

 #### Training and Prediciton

-The `train` method takes in the training data and learns the parameters of the model.
-Training works by running a gibbs sampler algorithms over the data and learning the most probable value for each parameter.
+The `train` method ingests the training data and learns the model's parameters.
+This training is accomplished by running a Gibbs sampling algorithm over the data, which iteratively learns the most probable value for each parameter.

-In `main.py` we start by initializing our model with the desired number of clusters, then running the training method:
+In `main.py`, we start by initializing our model with the desired number of clusters and then executing the training method:

 ```python
 n_classes = 3